 Import via the import function

-It is possible to read data into the system via a csv file.
+It is possible to import data into the system via a csv file.
 With large data sets, this can be a fast method of data processing.

 Step 1: create import format

-The type of import format can be selected via the export function.
-This is also the starting point for the csv needed to import.
+The type of import format can be selected via the Export function.
+Export an Import format, so that the basic configuration is already there.

-Please note that the format that is being imported can always contain one time period.
+Please note that the format that is being imported can only contain one period.
+So if you have quarters, semesters and years ads periods, yuou need to create three separate .cvs files.

 Step 2: Adjust the import format